lldelisle/galaxyduboule-infrastructure/maintain_galaxy.md

 ## Add a new genome

 Modify [genomes.yml](./tools/genomes.yml) to add your new genome.
 Be aware that if the source is ucsc, you need to put the same value in id and dbkey.
-If it is a custom genome, put the fasta [here](s3://11705-388fd8245175782087c769d3c1f8dabd/custom_genomes/).
+If it is a custom genome, put the fasta on s3://11705-388fd8245175782087c769d3c1f8dabd/custom_genomes/.

 Download the shed_data_manager_conf.xml from the server: